Get MTD for Income Tax ready

 What is ESA?

-Employment and Support Allowance (ESA) is a UK government benefit that provides financial support when illness or disability affects your ability to work.
-You can claim ESA whether you're employed, unemployed, or self-employed.
-The benefit helps replace lost income when health conditions limit your working capacity.
+Employment and Support Allowance (ESA) is a UK government benefit that replaces income when illness or disability limits your ability to work.
+You can claim whether you're employed, unemployed, or self-employed.
+For self-employed people who don't receive employer sick pay, ESA provides essential financial support during health setbacks.

 Key benefits for the self-employed:

-• Permitted work limits: Work up to 16 hours per week and earn up to £195.50 per week under the permitted work higher limit
+• Stay within limits: Work up to 16 hours per week and earn up to £183.50 per week under the permitted work rules

-ESA eligibility depends on meeting specific health, work, and contribution requirements.
-You'll need to fit the following:
+ESA eligibility requires meeting specific health, age, and contribution conditions.
+You'll need to meet the following criteria:

-1. Your Statutory Sick Pay (SSP) has ended or you aren't eligible for SSP
+• Confirm your Statutory Sick Pay (SSP) has ended or you aren't eligible for it

-4. you have paid enough National Insurance contributions in the last three years to claim ESA
+• Show you've paid enough National Insurance contributions in the last two complete tax years

-5. You have a 'fit note' from your doctor (also known as a 'sick note') to support your application
+• Obtain a fit note from your doctor to support your application

 Types of ESA

-• New Style ESA: Based on your National Insurance contributions over the last three years
+• New Style ESA: Based on your National Insurance contributions in the relevant two complete tax years

 New Style ESA (or contribution-based ESA)

-To get New Style ESA, you must have paid enough National Insurance and show that your health limits how much you can work.
-You may qualify if you've paid National Insurance in at least two of the last three tax years.
+New Style ESA requires sufficient National Insurance contributions and medical evidence that your health limits your work capacity.
+You may qualify if you've paid National Insurance in the relevant two complete tax years before your claim.

 Key requirements:

-• Health evidence: Medical proof (such as a fit note) showing you cannot work
+• Provide health evidence: submit a fit note or other medical proof showing you cannot work

-You cannot claim New Style ESA while you get Statutory Sick Pay (SSP).
-You can read more about sick pay for the self-employed.
+You can claim New Style ESA once your Statutory Sick Pay (SSP) ends.
+You can read more about ESA and SSP.
 You can apply for New Style ESA up to three months before your SSP ends and you'll start receiving it once your SSP ends.

 Find out if you're eligible for New Style ESA.